Grimes-Gif/Biomarker-depp/README.md

 We currently plan on mainly using K-means clustering (unsupervised) to analyze the data and potential patterns that may emerge.
 We will also employ linear regression (supervised) in order to draw relationships between variables and draw predictions based on said relationships.

 Results
 We expect to find certain features in specific brain regions that are consistent across most study subjects.
-A metric of success would be a high level of correlation between a physical brain anomoly and a corresponding psychiatric diagnosis.
+A metric of success would be a high level of correlation between one or more physical brain anomolies and a corresponding psychiatric diagnosis.
 For example, a measure of success could be a high degree of correlation between grey matter volume in the caudate nucleus and recurrance of MDD.

 Discussion
 Using machine learning, we hope to be able to advance the understanding of the physical biomarkers associated with major depressive disorder.
 Using a database of images, we are able to distinguish unique similarities between patients.
 MRI imaging makes it possible to use imaging as a data type, however there are some issues with MRI imaging only holding greyscale information as well as some images maybe cloudy.
+We would also need to corrected positioning/perspective differences in images.
 Not much research has been done in this field using machine learning.
 We hope to advance this method in that field and find very useful results.
 Information on biomarkers for MDD can be very beneficial to doctors and researchers, but most of all to the patients suffering from the condition.
 The only risk associated with this work would be a waste of time and resources, which is well worth the risk for the oppurtunity this offers.